 In principle, calibration is a general and powerful tool given the flexibility of the choice of $\phi(X)$.
 In practice, however, most applications of calibration simply seek to match the means of $X$ in the sample to that of the population, i.e. $\phi(X)=X$.
-We refer to this below as \textit{mean calibration}.
-Such an approach holds intuitive appeal since, at minimum, pollsters and investigators seek to adjust a sample to closely match a target population on the margins, particularly on variables such as the proportion falling in some demographic or partisan group.\footnote{We note also that where post-stratification is feasible, mechanically it can be implemented either by constructing strata-wise probabilities $\frac{p(x)}{p(x|R=1)}$, or as a special case of calibration in which we (i) construct $\phi(X)$ to contains indicators for every intersectional stratum of $X$, then (ii) calibrate the survey sample to the target population using the distance metric $D^{\chi^2}(w, q) = \sum_{i: R = 1} (w_i - q_i)^2 / (q_i)$.}
+We refer to this as \textit{mean calibration}, understanding that ``mean'' refers to the original $X$.
+Such an approach holds intuitive appeal since, at minimum, pollsters and investigators seek to adjust a sample to closely match a target population on the margins, particularly on variables such as the proportion falling in some demographic or partisan group.
+The risk, however, is that there is little reason to expect key identification assumption to hold under mean calibration---a problem we turn to now.